Simonetry/Simonetry/README.md

   <p>DNC | FF to H/C/Sit/Sleep next to | Does not RP as the sources
 <br>Do not ask for alters to come forward
 <br>Our skins are of ourselves stated [🐇 SYS] if OC then stated '| OC'
-<br>Friendly flirting is fine unless you see someone not fine with it :)
+<br>Friendly flirting is fine unless you see someone not being fine with it :)
 <br>NO flirting/ NSFW topics <i>at all</i> if below 18 - will result in block
   <p>Interact first to engage into a convo (Warning for yap)
 <br>Tend to get easily distracted+offtab, whispering prefered to get attention